Xiaoguang-Shi/AMLisoDB/README.md

 [![GitHub Pages](https://img.shields.io/badge/website-live-blue.svg)](https://username.github.io/AMLisoDB)

-AMLisoDB is a comprehensive, open-access database dedicated to cataloging and annotating transcript isoform diversity in acute myeloid leukemia (AML).
-To achieve high-confidence transcriptome annotation in AML, we developed a multi-tool integrative assembly workflow combining long-read Oxford Nanopore (ONT) sequencing and short-read NGS RNA-Seq data.
-The pipeline leverages the complete human reference genome GRCh38.p14 (including all reference chromosomes, scaffolds, assembly patches, and alternate haplotypes) to ensure comprehensive annotation of isoforms across both canonical and non-canonical genomic regions.
+AMLisoDB is a comprehensive database designed to catalog and annotate transcript isoform diversity in acute myeloid leukemia (AML).
+To ensure high-confidence transcriptome annotation in AML, we developed a multi-tool integrative assembly workflow.
+This workflow combines long-read Oxford Nanopore (ONT) sequencing with short-read NGS RNA-Seq data.
+By utilizing the complete human reference genome GRCh38.p14, which includes all reference chromosomes, scaffolds, assembly patches, and alternate haplotypes, the pipeline ensures comprehensive annotation of isoforms across both canonical and non-canonical genomic regions.
+The gtf data of the transcripts is available from the author (email: xiaoguangshi@sjtu.edu.cn) upon reasonable request.

 ## Features
 - Integrated long-read (ONT) and short-read (NGS) analysis